 Hi.
 I am 15 years-old and whenever I have an erection and I pee afterwards, my penis starts to have this stinging pain.
 This is the same when I wait too long to pee.
 Why does this happen?

 If you have pain when you urinate all the time or even most of the time, then it is a sign that you have an infection.
-But since you are only feeling discomfort at specific times, the cause is something else.
+But since you are only feeling discomfort at specific times, the cause is likely to be something else.

 Inside your pelvis you have a number of organs that are related to your ability to have erections and ejaculate.
 One of those is the prostate gland, which most people hear about in relationship to old men having prostate problems.
 It is located just under the bladder Among the prosate's many functions, it contains muscles that control the flow of fluids through the urethra.
 If you look at the drawing, you will see a "y" shaped path through the prostate.
 Only one branch of each fork is open at at time.
 The muscles in the prostate serve as a switching mechanism.
 In a normal mode, urine is allowed to flow from the bladder and the passage to the ejaculatory duct is closed off.
 When a man is sexually aroused, the passage to the bladder is closed off and the passage to the ejaculatory duct is opened.
 Because of this, a man is not able to urinate when he is sexually aroused.